iluwatar/java-design-patterns/command/README.md

 changes.
 The Command pattern offers a way to model transactions.
 Commands have a common interface, letting you invoke all transactions the same way.
 The pattern also makes it easy to extend the system with new transactions.

-## Typical Use Case

-* To keep a history of requests
+* Keep a history of requests.
-* Implement callback functionality
+* Implement callback functionality.
-* Implement the undo functionality
+* Implement the undo functionality.

-## Real-world examples
+## Known uses

 * [java.lang.Runnable](http://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html)
 * [org.junit.runners.model.Statement](https://github.com/junit-team/junit4/blob/master/src/main/java/org/junit/runners/model/Statement.java)